bootphon/pygamma-agreement/docs/source/principles.rst

     An approximation of its computational complexity would be :math:`O(N \times (p_1 \times ... \times p_n))` where :math:`p_i` is the number of annotations for annotator :math:`i`, and :math:`N` is the number of samples used when computing :math:`\delta_{random}`, which grows as the ``precision_level`` parameter gets closer to 0.
-If time of computation becomes to high, it is advised to lower the precision before anything else.
+If time of computation becomes too high, it is advised to lower the precision before anything else.

 Gamma-cat (γ-cat) and Gamma-k (γ-k)